-- 1. Recommendation of Thesis/Dissertation Form (see Appendix 11 for Masters; see Appendix 12 for Doctoral) signed by the Supervisor/Co-supervisors and the G.S.C. member. - 2.
-Masters Thesis Top Sheet (see Appendix 11) or Doctoral Dissertation Top Sheet (see Appendix 12) signed by the Supervisor/Co-Supervisors and - 3.
-Binding of Thesis/Dissertation Form (see Appendix 11 for Masters and Appendix 12 for Doctoral) signed by the Supervisor/Co-Supervisors and the G.S.C. member.
+1. Recommendation of Thesis/Dissertation Form (see Appendix 11 for Masters; see Appendix 12 for Doctoral) signed by the Supervisor/Co-supervisors and the G.S.C. member.

 In the event that extensive revisions to the thesis/dissertation are needed, the signature of the GSC member who chaired or attended the oral defense will be withheld from the face sheet and binding of thesis/dissertation sheet until adequate revisions have been made to the satisfaction of the Thesis/Dissertation Examination Committee.